Flying--Dutchman/docker-suitecrm-lts-7.10-mariadb/README.md

 # SuiteCRM LTS 7.10 with MariaDB - Docker
 A dockerized version of SuiteCRM LTS, complete with PHP, Apache and MariaDB.
+Automaticly creates backups for MariaDB every night and removes old ones (max 5 days).

-This image is not extensively tested and therefore not intended for production use.
+This image is not extensively tested nor secured and therefore not intended for production use.

 # Enviroment variables
 | Variable  | Default value  | Description  |